A Day in the Life of St.Joseph's High School (before the Earthquake of 2015)

 There are 10 temporary classrooms, plus 2 actual classrooms,-12 classrooms in total .

 Each classroom can hold 31 students on the average.
 The one that has the most students is 37

 180-200 students are able to afford it.

-The School's staff’s monthly salary is about $60 USD.
-They don’t need to pay the rent, for those who work for the school.
-They only need to cover food, clothing, transportation cost and school fee for those that have children.
+The School's staff’s monthly salary is about $200 USD in average.
+They don’t need to pay the for those who work for the school.
+They only need to cover food, clothing, cost for those that have children.
 (They normally have 2 children).

 School grades arrangement: